Virnetch/tes3-mods/Enchantment Services Redone/Enchantment Services Redone - README.md

 - [Buying Game](https://www.nexusmods.com/morrowind/mods/50574) \- Improves the restocking of the scrolls added by the `Blank Scrolls` setting by adding a delay between restocks, and increasing variety between the items added on each restock.

 ### Changelog

+#### 0.9.7

+* Fixed compatibility issues with some mods causing errors when launching the game

 #### 0.9.6